addiction in Egypt

 Youth..
 The percentage of civilians between the ages of 20 to 40 years exceeds 76%, and nearly half of the addicts have never been married….

 Addiction in Egypt – hashish

-For many years, hashish has been the most widely accepted drug among addicts in Egypt, as it used to be smuggled to it from different places, the most important of which is Lebanon (Faraj 1980).
+For many years, hashish has been the most widely accepted drug among addicts in Egypt, as it used to be smuggled in from different places, the most important of which is Lebanon (Faraj 1980).
 An increase in the seized amounts of another drug, heroin

 Egypt was swept by a wave of heroin abuse in the eighties, when this drug was widespread among young people in major social clubs and among some university students.
 It was found that the number of addicts has increased significantly in the eighties compared to the nineties, and this increase is attributed to the emergence of new types of opiates such as heroin, and therefore its rate was 0% in the period from 1972 to 1976, while it represented 5736% in the period from 1982 to 1986 (Abdul Gawad 1999)

-Factors that helped spread heroin in the 1980s:
+Factors that helped the spread of heroin in the eighties:

-Heroin helped spread at that time for many reasons, including:
+The spread of heroin at that time was helped by many reasons, including:

 Ease of smuggling it through airports and ports, where the powder was smuggled between the folds of bags or in coils that the smugglers swallowed or keep them in sensitive places of their bodies.
 The addict may see these escaping qualities as a means of safety in eastern societies that value blind obedience and consider initiative and positivity as transgressing the limits, providing money in the hands of some groups that have been affected as a result of economic transformations.